neocturne/react-multi-split-pane/README.md

 </SplitPane>
 ```

-## Notes for updating from react-multi-split-pane v0.1.x

-All code has been cleaned up significantly by moving to React Hooks.
-Due to
-the restructuring, the `onChange` callback is not supported anymore.

 ## Differences from [react-split-pane](https://github.com/tomkp/react-split-pane)

 Much of the code has been rewritten, so the feature set is a bit different.
 All